 “Yes, but that’s a secret, Anneliese.”

 “And it will stay so.
-The press says that she is some kind of Ninja genius.
+The press says that she is some Ninja genius.
 Is that correct?”

 “Yes, that’s true.
 The Angel’s fighting skills are reckless but forceful.
 She can penetrate our city's computer and surveillance systems.
 To most of us in the Chicago Police Department, she’s a hero, a guardian angel.
 But some police and some prosecutors regard her as an out-and-out criminal.”